-More and more, I’m adding recipes to my Simple Meals section.
-But the truth is, these sorts of recipes are how I eat most of the time these days.
+More and more, I find myself making very simple recipes.
+But the truth is, these sorts of recipes are how I’ve eaten most of the time these past few years.
 Quick, simple meals that come together with just a few ingredients (usually based on what I have in the fridge).

 Not that most of my recipes are overly complicated, because I’m pretty sure most of them are pretty simple to follow.
 But the number of ingredients makes a difference both in flavor and prep time, not to mention a tight budget.